alexeyev/mystem-scala/README.md

 ## System Requirements

-The wrapper should at least work on Ubuntu Linux 12.04+, and Windows 7+.
+The wrapper should at least work on Ubuntu Linux 12.04+, Windows 7+ (+ people say it also works on OS X).

 ## Install